Madame Tussauds Bangkok: All You Need to Know Before You Go

 Is Madame Tussauds Bangkok worth visiting?

-Madame Tussauds Bangkok is not cheap by Thai standards, but considering that this is an international chain and that it’s the only one in Southeast Asia, I think it’s worth the money, especially if you live in the region.
+It’s not cheap by Thai standards, but considering it’s an international attraction and the only Madame Tussauds in Southeast Asia, I think it’s worth the price, especially if you live in or often travel around the region.

-Have you been to any Madame Tussauds museum?
-Where did you go, and which figure did you like the most?
+Have you been to a Madame Tussauds museum?
+Where was it, and which figure impressed you the most?
+Comment below.

 That looks like a fun outing!
 I did go to a Madame Tussauds many years ago…I think in London.